Skip to main content

 FOLLOW-UP RECOMMENDATIONS

-• Moderate or severe cases: follow up until symptoms and any secondary sequelae resolve.
+Mild cases: follow up typically not required.
+Moderate/severe : follow up until symptoms and secondary sequelae resolve.

 PROGNOSIS